microsynthera/BaTeViMa/RISC-VI.spec.md

 ### Programmer's Model

 The value of a trit will be represented by the characters: "+" for positive, "0" for zero, and "-" for negative.
+Sequences of trits will be interpreted as big endian unless noted otherwise.
 Balanced ternary numbers will be prefixed with "0t" for clarity.
-For example, `0t+-0` represents the balanced ternary number with a positive 9-trit, negative 3-trit, and zero 1-trit, i.e., 6~10~.
+For example, `0t0-+` represents the balanced ternary number with a positive 9-trit, negative 3-trit, and zero 1-trit, i.e., 6_10_.

 For RVI24I, the 27 registers are each 24 trits wide, i.e., XLEN=24.
-Register `0t000` is hardwired with all trits equal to zero.
-General purpose registers `0t--0` to `0t00-` and `0t00+` to `0t+++` hold values that various instructions interpret as a collection of three-valued logic values, or as balanced ternary integers.
+Register `0t---` is hardwired with all trits equal to zero.
+General purpose registers `0t0--` to `0t0++` hold values that various instructions interpret as a collection of three-valued logic values, or as balanced ternary integers.

-There is one additional register: the program counter "pc" (register `0t---`) holds the address of the current instruction.
+There is one additional register: the program counter "pc" (register `0t+++`) holds the address of the current instruction.
 The first instruction is addressed `0t------------------------`.
 Subsequent instructions increment the program counter by one.

 ### Base Instruction Formats